Praneeth2862/Digital-Diary-Website-Project/README.md

 2. **Login**: Log in with your registered credentials to access your diary.

-3. **Create Diary Entry**: Click on the "Create Entry" option to add a new diary entry.
+3. **Create Diary Entry**: Click on the "new Entry" option to add a new diary entry.
 Fill in the title, date, and content.

-4. **View Diary Entries**: Click on the "View Entries" option to see your saved diary entries.
+4. **View Diary Entries**: Click on the "past Entries" option to see your saved diary entries.

 5. **Edit Diary Entry**: If needed, click on an entry to edit its content or details.